 - Manage issues and remediation tasks.

-- Mark issues, remediation tasks, evidence requests, and evidence request tasks as confidential.
+- Mark issues, remediation tasks, and evidence requests as confidential.

 - Provide visibility of issues and remediation tasks to the management hierarchy.